 The Airmen's Stories - P/O H P Hill

 On 24th January 1939 Hill went to 13 E&RFTS, White Waltham to begin his elementary flying training.
-He moved to 13 FTS, Drem on 17th April.
-On completion of the course Hill was posted to 8 Observers School, Evanton on 9th October as a staff pilot.
+He moved to 13 FTS Drem on 17th April.
+On completion of the course Hill was posted to 8 Observers School, Evanton on 9th October.

-North of Dungeness on 20th September 1940 the squadron was attacked from above and behind by Me109’s of JG51.
+North of Dungeness on 20th September 1940 the squadron was attacked from above and behind by Me109s of JG51.
 Hill was in the rear section and one of the first to be attacked.
-He was shot down in flames by Major Molders and and killed when his aircraft crashed into high tree tops at West Hougham, Kent.
+He was shot down in flames by Major Molders and killed when his Spitfire X4417 crashed at the rear of Black Swan Cottages at West Hougham, Kent.

 There are persistent reports that Hill and the aircraft remained undiscovered in trees for a month but these are unsubstantiated.